Polycademy/dreamitapp/README.md

 Now we have to connect our git repositories to the server respositories.

-There are 2 repositories in your "www" folder.
-The first is dreamitapp and the second is dreamitapp_release. dreamitapp is the source code. dreamitapp_release is the compiled source code of dreamitapp and it will contain everything that is needed to deploy.
-From Github for Windows, go into the dreamitapp_release repo.
+There is a dream it app repository in your "www" folder.
+This contains the source code, and inside the build folder contains everything that is needed to deploy.
+From Github for Windows, go into the dreamitapp repo.
 Hit tools > open shell from here.

-You are going to add a new remote repo connecting to dreamitapp_release.
+You are going to add a new remote repo connecting to the dreamitapp repository.
 The instructions are in this article: http://help.pagodabox.com/customer/portal/articles/274179 However we will need to skip some instructions.

 Write this into your terminal.
 IMPORTANT: Replace {your-app} with dreamitapp.